There are two main types of diabetes, type I diabetes and type II diabetes.

 Treatment of type II diabetes

-The treatment of type II diabetes includes several aspects, including lifestyle changes and sometimes medication:
+Treatment of type II diabetes includes several aspects, including lifestyle modification and sometimes medication:

 - Physical exercise